jewelsofthought/neshama/site/posts/judaica/sinai_files.md

 In the end, he convinces them, and they all praise him for his eloquence and strong argument.
 Even the angel of death helps him.

-Afterwards, apparently, Satan (who does not seem to have any authority over the angel of death. {NOTE: Which brings me to think that Satan only has power over the fallen ones, the demons, not any angels.
-That is part of his punishment}).
+Afterwards, apparently, Satan (who does not seem to have any authority over the angel of death. <span class="note">{NOTE: Which brings me to think that Satan only has power over the fallen ones, the demons, not any angels.
+That is part of his punishment}.</span>

 He asks the natural elements where the Torah is, and they all answer that they do not know!